Coarse Ricci curvature of weighted Riemannian manifolds: Application to random geometric graphs

 The following transformation property of Poisson processes will be needed later: \begin{lemma} \cite{MR3791470} Let $(\mathcal{Y}, \mathcal{B}')$ be another measurable space and $\psi: \mathcal{X} \rightarrow \mathcal{Y}$ a measurable map.
 Then the push-forward process $\mathcal{P}': \Omega \times \mathcal{B}' \rightarrow [0,\infty]$ defined by $\mathcal{P}'(\omega, \cdot) := \psi_* \mathcal{P}(\omega, \cdot)$ is a Poisson point process on $\mathcal{Y}$ with intensity $\psi_* \mu$.
 Writing the process $\mathcal{P}$ in the form (\ref{poisson-point-process}), the push-forward process can be written as

-\end{lemma} \begin{proof} The random variable $\mathcal{P}'(\cdot,A) = \mathcal{P}(\cdot,\psi^{-1}(A))$ has a $\textrm{Poisson}(\mu(\psi^{-1}(A)))$ distribution, meaning that $\mathcal{P}'$ has intensity $\psi_*\mu$.
+\end{lemma} \begin{proof} The random variable $\mathcal{P}'(\cdot,A) = \mathcal{P}(\cdot,\psi^{-1}(A))$ has a $\mathrm{Poisson}(\mu(\psi^{-1}(A)))$ distribution, meaning that $\mathcal{P}'$ has intensity $\psi_*\mu$.
 Properties (ii) and (iii) are preserved by the push-forward. \end{proof}

-Let $\mathcal{P}$ be a Poisson point process on the complete, orientable Riemannian manifold $M$ with Riemannian distance $d$ and $x_0, y \in M$ two points.
+Let $\mathcal{P}$ be a Poisson point process on a fixed neighbourhood of finite Lebesgue measure on the complete, orientable Riemannian manifold $M$ with Riemannian distance $d$ and $x_0, y \in M$ two points in the fixed neighbourhood.
 We implicitly identify every Dirac measure $\delta_x$ from the Poisson point process with the point $x$. \begin{definition} A random geometric graph sampled from $\mathcal{P}$ with roots $x_0, y$ and connectivity radius $\varepsilon >0$ is the weighted graph denoted by $G(x_0,y,\varepsilon)$ with nodes given by

-where the variables $X_i^{(k)}$ originate from the Poisson process $\mathcal{P}$ by (\ref{poisson-process-deltas}), and edges
+where the variables $X_i$ originate from the Poisson process $\mathcal{P}$ by (\ref{poisson-process-deltas}), and edges

 The edge weights are given by manifold distance $d(u,v)$ for every edge $(u,v)$.
 Denote the graph distance by

 \end{definition}

 \begin{notation} Let $V:M \rightarrow \mathbb{R}$ be a smooth potential on $M$, fix $x_0 \in M$ and denote by $(\mathcal{P}_n)_{n \in \mathbb{N}}$ the sequence of Poisson point processes with intensity measures